DmmDGM/soda.css/README.md

 }
 ```

+### Disabling Certain Features in Soda.css

+Soda.css does not use a module-based system.
+Therefore, there are no official way to disable certain features in Soda.css.
+However, you can disable them manually by deleting the corresponding code or overwriting them in the compiled code.

+Alternatively, if you only use Soda.css for the custom colors, you can try out Sodalite.css.

 ### Disabling Soda.css's Default Styling (Before v1.1.0)

 By default, Soda.css will automatically style the entire document to provide a clean starting template for your project.
 If this is an unwanted behavior, use the following CSS after the initialization of Soda.css to revert the changes: